 - Select the object in which you want to search—search an account, vault, or folder.

 - File and Folders View - Select the object at the top of the screen.

-SmartVault displays a list of results for your search based on the number of times it finds the search term from 100% to 0% in the name, description, or the content of the text.
+SmartVault displays a list of results for your search based on the number of times it finds the search term from 100% to 0% in the name, description, or text content.

-- To refine your search results, get closer to the vault or folder level, instead of searching from the Account level.
-Search for document extensions (without the leading period), document names or parts of document names, document descriptions, or document contents, but not folder names.
+- To refine your search results, get closer to the vault or folder level instead of searching from the Account level.
+Search for document extensions (without the leading period), document names or parts of document names, descriptions, or contents, but not folder names.

 - Refine your search by including a folder name.
 For example, if you know that all employee W2's are located in the Employee W2 folder, include the folder name in the search.
 Searching for Davy Crockett* Employee W2 returns a better result.

 - Enhance searches by using wildcards – ? and *.
 Remember that a search string needs to be at least 3 characters long before adding a wildcard, and the search does not return if the wildcards are leading the string.
 Put all dates in quotes.

 - Use AND or OR to combine terms.

 The contents of MS Office files are mostly searchable, except for JPEGs.